folke/noice.nvim/README.md

     -- Notification messages have their level and other properties set.
-    -- event is always "notify" and kind can be any log level as a string -- The default routes will forward notifications to nvim-notify enabled = false,
+    -- event is always "notify" and kind can be any log level as a string -- The default routes will forward notifications to nvim-notify -- Benefit of using Noice for this is the routing and consistent history view enabled = false,
   },
   throttle = 1000 / 30, -- how frequently does Noice need to check for ui updates?
 This has no effect when in blocking mode.